Saab 9-3 Insurance Rates

 Wyoming | $754 | -$96 | -11.3% |

-Opting for high physical damage deductibles can save as much as $230 a year, while increasing your policy's liability limits will increase premiums.
-Changing from a 50/100 bodily injury protection limit to a 250/500 limit will cost up to $398 extra every year.
+Using high physical damage deductibles could save up to $230 annually, while increasing your policy's liability limits will increase rates.
+Switching from a 50/100 limit to a 250/500 limit will raise rates by up to $398 more each year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year